evasquezus/PersonalSite/README.md

 # Personal Website

 ## Overview
-- Personal portfolio showcasing some Java skills learned during my stay at Skill Distillery
+- Personal portfolio showcasing some of the Skills learned during my stay at Skill Distillery

 ### Topics
 * HTML